 There can be many reasons why a company might be challenged to implement OEE.
 Maybe they have made a mistake in calculating OEE which results in a perception that the number is wrong.
 Or perhaps there is a high level of resistance to change from one work cell.
 Regardless of the reason, we have found there is one best practice that can help: assign a digital (or project) champion.

 When a company designates a digital champion for OEE implementation, they create ownership and accountability for its success.
 This means that as issues surface, such as those mentioned in the previous paragraph, there is someone who will work to resolve them.
 Not only does this go a long way to ensuring a successful implementation, but it also will ensure that changes made will be sustained.

 In selecting a champion for your OEE implementation, we recommend someone who is well respected by operators on the shop floor, likes to collect and analyze data, and has excellent communication skills.

 Learn more: Why You Need a Digital Champion in Manufacturing

 2. Automate data collection and reporting

-> The next best practice for improving OEE is to automate the collection and reporting of production data.
+The next best practice for improving OEE is to automate the collection and reporting of production data using overall equipment effectiveness software.
 Through years of working with clients in the field, we have gained an intimate understanding of the pain and shortcomings of manually collecting data.
 Our experience has shown us that insufficient data collection is a primary barrier to achieving higher levels of productivity and improved OEE.

-> It wasn’t long ago that manufacturers did not have an alternative to pen, paper, or excel for collecting OEE data.
+It wasn’t long ago that manufacturers did not have an alternative to pen, paper, or excel for collecting OEE data.
 Not only was the process tedious, but it was also prone to errors.
 Worse, by the time reports were available, it was already too late to change the outcome.
 Thankfully, the rapid adoption of the IIoT has made the technology affordable.
 For this reason, manufacturers should not settle for manual data collection or manage the piles of paperwork or excel files that this outdated process requires.